cap-js-community/feature-toggle-library/README.md

 # BTP Feature Toggles

-BTP Feature Toggles is a nodejs library, which will enable Cloud Foundry applications to maintain live-updatable feature toggles.
+BTP Feature Toggles is a Node.js library that enables Cloud Foundry applications to maintain live-updatable feature toggles.

 ## Install or Upgrade